 9. Good for Muscles

 Yoghurt is rich in protein, which is important for muscle development.
-The calcium is also needed for proper contraction of muscle fibres, and hence, yoghurt is great for maintaining muscle health.
+Calcium is also needed for proper contraction of muscle fibres, and hence, yoghurt is great for maintaining muscle health.

 Probiotic Yoghurt in Pregnancy

 Our intestines contain hundreds of different types of probiotic bacteria that are critical to maintaining the proper functioning of our digestive system.
 During pregnancy, the ability to digest drops, which increases the risk of constipation.
 Since yoghurt is rich in probiotics, it is highly useful for the health of the digestive tract.

 What Types of Yoghurt Are Good to Consume?

 Any yoghurt that is made out of pasteurised milk is good and safe to consume.
 Many of the commercially available ones use all-natural ingredients and are made out of pasteurised low-fat milk.
 Those types are ideal.